saulpierotti/markdown_notebook/AG.md

 * When I sequence a genome, I need to consider sequencing depth and coverage
 	* Sequencing depth is the average number of times that a nucleotide in my reference genome is represented in a read

-## AB SOLiD
+# AB SOLiD
 * It is dead by now, but could be potentially great because it gives the highest throughput
 * Its reads are really short (30 bp) so it is computationally heavy to asseble the reads and it is impossible to use with repetitive regions

-## Complete genomics
+# Complete genomics
 * It is used for re-sequencing common genomes
-* Fragments are made circular and then amplified by rolling circle amplification, obtaining DNA nanoballs
+* Fragments are made circular and then amplified by rolling circle amplification, obtaining DNA nanoballs (DNBs)
+* DNBTMs are around 200 nm in size
+* They are anchored in a chip obtain by photolitography
+* The chip is made so to have a grid pattern of sticky spots
+* Each sticky spot recives exactly one nanoball, thanks to proprietary technology
+* Sequencing is done by combinatorial probe-anchor ligation (cPAL)
+	* The DNB contains genomic DNA and an adapter sequence
+	* An anchor probe binds to the adapter
+	* Fluorescent nucleotides are incorporated by ligase
+* This company was acquired by BGI and it does not sell sequencing equipment
+* You send samples to them and they produce data in ~100 days

-## PacBio
+# PacBio
 * It is really a promising technology
 * Reads are long, up to a 6-10 kb, but troughput is low
 * The error rate is quite high, and probably it cannot be reduced under 5%
 * It is costly, 40k€ for 10x in mammalian genomes
 * It is a golden standard for new sequencing projects, usually matched with Illumina
 	* PacBio facilitates assembly, Illumina gives a low error rate
-* PacBio is going to be bought by Illumina, but the anti-trust is opposing it
+* PacBio was going to be bought by Illumina, but the anti-trust opposed it and themerger was canceled

-## Oxford nanopore
+# Oxford nanopore
 * Long reads, but high error rate and low thorughput
 * The reads can potentially be very long, up to 100kb depending on library preparation
 * DNA passes trough an hemolysine pore altering the ion flow thorugh the pore
 * Interpretation of the raw data is difficult, because the meaning of reads depends on the sequence context
 	* Machine learning (!)

-## Applications of NGS
-* ChiPseq (chromatine immunoprecipitation) is a method used to analyse DNA-protein interactions
-	* The output is a library of sequences bound that bind the protein of interest
-	* The first step is to fix the proteins with DNA using formaldehyde
-	* Subsequently, cells are lised and DNA fragmented
-	* The sequences of interest are recovered with Ab against the protein of interest
-	* I reverse the DNA-protein binding and sequence the fragments
-* If I want to reduce cost, I can sequence only the part of interest, for instance the exome
-	* In order to sequence the exom I need a capturing system, and if not commercially available I have to evaluate if developping a capturing system is worth it
-	* In order to enrich for the exome, I need to have specific probes that bind to exon regions, either in solution (on beads) or in microarrays
-* In order to reduce cost, I can run more samples in the same lane by using a barcode attached to my fragments
-* MySeq can be used for metagenomics (16S sequencing, 24 samples per lane) and for microbial WGS
-* HiSeq can be used for WGS (3-4 lanes per genome) and exome capture (4 samples per lane)
+* The platform is cheap (~5000€, sometimes given for free) but adapters and accessories are expensive
+* It is invaluable when I have to work on-site, since it is small and portable

 # Aplotypes
 * We can detect crossing-over by looking for the association of genetic markers